 Death was at my door

-My second hurricane I didn't expect survive.
+My near death experience should have killed me from my near death suicide attempt that I didn't expect survive.
 I should have read up on the statistics, four out of five suicide attempts fail.

 In 2003, during a four week period, I lost my job, van and apartment, I spent four days in a county jail for not being able to pay child support.
 The Norfolk County Jail was filled to capacity; so I was placed in the infirmary on a cold floor and a dark room with a thin matress and a light blanket.
 I was allowed to make one five minute call a day.
 It was only time out of this room where I had my first thoughts of suicide.
 A psychologist once told me that that spending four days in jail in these conditions was enough to make me suicidal.